Monday, August 31, 2009

 Further, according to the article,

-He said, 'I really want you to keep it, but I will support you whatever you decide to do'and then this
+He said, 'I really want you to keep it, but I will support you whatever you decide to do'

 But beyond the immediate influence of the people in her life, the cultural scripts on abortion run through her description of her decision making process.
 These quotes: